Akkuyu Nuclear Power Plant: Reactor data

 Expected lifetime is 60 years and after that a 20 year extension may be possible.
 Expected annual generation is 35 billion kWh when complete.

 When operating at full power about one million cubic meters of cooling water per hour will be used and returned to Akkuyu Bay.

 A megatsunami like that caused by the Minoan eruption could reach the reactors.
 In case that or another event caused a meltdown there are core catchers, which are traps below the pressure vessels to catch and cool anything which falls out.
 The site was undamaged by the 2023 Turkey–Syria earthquake.

 Regulation

 Waste

 The spent fuel is high-level waste and will be returned to Russia.
-As of 2019 all other radioactive waste in Turkey is sent to TAEK storage in Kuçukçekmece designed for low and intermediate level waste.
+As of 2019, all other radioactive waste in Turkey is sent to TENMAK storage in Küçükçekmece designed for low and intermediate level waste.
 However it was reported in 2022 that low and intermediate level waste will be compressed and stored on site.
 But it was also reported in 2022 that a site had not been selected.